 Which Kindle Should I Buy?

 There are three Kindle models available, the Kindle, the Paperwhite and the Oasis.
-We break down the features of each in the table below:
+We break down the features of each:

 Kindle Paperwhite: Key Features